ZRG: A Dataset for Multimodal 3D Residential Rooftop Understanding: Conclusion

-\begin{itemize} \item \textit{Vectorizing World Buildings (VWB)}~\cite{nauata2020vectorizing}: The VWB dataset is a modification of the SpaceNet 1 challenge dataset which consists of 30cm spatial resolution Maxar WorldView-3 satellite RGB imagery.
-Patches of size 256x256 were manually cropped from the larger images around individual building instances.
-2D planar graphs of building roof structures are annotated for 2,001 buildings from the cities of Atlanta, Paris, and Las Vegas.
-This dataset only contains RGB imagery and 2D wireframe annotations, but no 3D information. \item \textit{Enschede}~\cite{zhao2022extracting}: The Enschede dataset consists of inner and outer roofline vectors of buildings in 8cm spatial resolution aerial orthomosaics taken over the Enschede, Netherlands area.
-The vector annotations were extracted from the BAG dataset~\cite{bag} and overlayed onto the georeferenced imagery instead of performing manual annotation.
-The dataset contains 3,648 512x512 image patches cropped around individual buildings.
-This dataset only contains RGB imagery, 2D wireframe annotations, but no 3D information. \item \textit{Roof Information Dataset (RID)}~\cite{krapf2022rid}: The RID is a dataset of image patches centered around rooftops containing solar panel installations and is intended for photovoltaic potential analysis.
+\item[Roof Information Dataset (RID)] The RID~\cite{krapf2022rid} is a dataset of image patches centered around rooftops containing solar panel installations and is intended for photovoltaic potential analysis.
 This dataset contains some rooftop features within the semantic segmentation categories such as roof dormers and chimneys.
-However, due to the focus on solar panel detection and low spatial resolution, this dataset becomes insufficient for accurate roof geometry wireframe parsing.
-This dataset only contains RGB imagery, 2D wireframe annotations, but no 3D information. \item \textit{BuildingWF}~\cite{luo2022learning}: The BuildingWF dataset is composed of 3,600 polygon meshes of residential buildings with \textit{synthetic} textures along with ground truth 3D wireframes of the synthetic meshes. \item\textit{Mesh-Image Paired Dataset}~\cite{ren2021intuitive}: The Mesh-Image paired dataset consists of 2,539 samples of roof geometries extracted from 2D images of residential buildings and then converted to 3D meshes using \textit{synthetic} height information. \end{itemize}
+However, due to the focus on solar panel detection and low spatial resolution, this dataset becomes insufficient for accurate roof structure extraction and wireframe generation.
+This dataset only contains RGB imagery, 2D wireframe annotations, but no 3D information.